Flexera logo

 Her advice to enterprise teams: don’t plan only for today’s models.
 Think about the best version of what you want to build, because the models will get there faster than most planning horizons account for.

-On the safety-versus-speed compromise, Amodei reframed it plainly.
+On the safety-versus-speed compromise, Amodei reframed it directly.
 Trust is not a brake on AI adoption.
 It’s an accelerant.
 No CEO has ever asked for more hallucinations or less predictable outputs.
 Organizations that invest in responsible AI move faster because their teams actually rely on the output.

 Daniela Amodei in a fireside chat with Snowflake CEO Sridhar Ramaswamy - Snowflake Summit 2026